NG-ZORRO/ng-zorro-antd/components/table/demo/fixed-columns-header.md

 > We use `sticky` property to fixed column，[browsers support](https://caniuse.com/#feat=css-sticky).

-> Specify the width of `nz-th` if header and cell do not align properly.
+> Specify the width of `th` if header and cell do not align properly.

 > A fixed value which is greater than table width for `nzScroll.x` is recommended.
 The sum of unfixed columns should not greater than `nzScroll.x`.